dziegelbauer/TravelBuddy/README.md

 ## SUPPORTED ANDROID VERSIONS
 TravelBuddy requires a minimum Android version of Android 8 (SDK level 26).
 It has been built and tested against Android 14 (SDK level 34).

-## GITLAB REPO
-The Gitlab repository for this project is located at https://gitlab.com/wgu-gitlab-environment/student-repos/dziegel1/d308-mobile-application-development-android.git .